brendantang/hugo-basic-tachyons/README.md

-# hugo-drybones
+# basic-tachyons

-scaffold for a hugo theme with nothing but semantic markup
+A boilerplate blog theme for Hugo, using Tachyons.

 ## development